 iPollingTM Results Review

 Peeriosity’s iPollingTM was used to provide additional insights by looking at the success factors and challenges Peeriosity member companies face with Intelligent Automation implementations.
 The first question asked Peeriosity member companies to identify what has most contributed to the success of Intelligent Automation projects.
-Three factors were most often cited, with 33% saying having dedicated internal resources was the most important, 29% indicating that executive leadership / sponsorship was the most important, and 21% responding that having staff that are open to change, new ideas and improvement was the primary success factor.
+Three factors were most often cited, with 33% saying having dedicated internal resources was the most important, 29% indicating that executive leadership/sponsorship was the most important, and 21% responding that having staff that is open to change, new ideas, and improvement was the primary success factor.
 Interestingly, the response option for “the tools and vendor we selected” was picked as most important by only 4% of respondents.
 Here are the details:

 A few of the comments from members include: